Nick Brown

 Tools used: SpaCy, BERT, Transformers (Huggingface), Bookshelf

 Helped lead R&D around automatic question generation from textbook content.
-Was a published author on award-winning research paper proving our method works, and then led productization effort to launch at massive scale in VitalSource Bookshelf.
+Was a published author on award-winning research paper proving our method works.
+Led productization effort to launch at massive scale in VitalSource Bookshelf, which has since won multiple awards for innovative use of AI in education.

 Watkins or Not Watkins?